hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/usbcon/how-to--implement-remote-and-function-wake-support.md

         nextStack->Parameters.Others.Argument1 = &remoteWake;

-        // Caller&#39;s completion routine will free the IRP when it completes.
+        // Caller's completion routine will free the IRP when it completes.

         SetCompletionRoutine(functionPdoExt->debugLog,
                              parentFdoExt->fdo,